Keeping track of the value of your stock portfolio is often not easy.

 You should now see the stock added to the "Stock Portfolio" worksheet.

-rolled back to the last trading day before the entered date.
-Note also that
+will be rolled back to the last trading day before the entered date.

 You can add as many stocks onto the worksheet as you like, even the same